How Do I Hear God’s Voice Clearly?

 If you feel stuck waiting right now, ask God how you can grow while you wait.
 Maybe God is giving you time to grow in a habit of prayer that will shape the rest of your life.
 Maybe you have struggles that are holding you back from joyful living, and while you wait you can seek help from a therapist.

-Yes, God invites us to actively seek His will, but don’t stress if you don’t always hear His voice.
+Yes, God invites us to actively seek His will, but don’t stress if you don’t always know how to hear God’s voice.
 If you ask, God will show you how to use this time to grow in patience, love, and faithfulness.

 Follow God's Will Book and Workbook

-If you want to explore more deeply how do you hear God’s voice, or if you have heard His voice and you’re ready for next steps, I have a great resource for you!
+If you want to explore more deeply how to hear God’s voice, or if you have heard His voice and you’re ready for the next steps, I have a great resource for you!

 My brand new book, Follow God’s Will: Biblical Guidelines for Everyday Life, along with the Follow God’s Will companion workbook.